Some amazing viewpoints to add to your summer road trip

 Highland Perthshire's most iconic view.

 Though the gift shop and café have now closed, this staple viewpoint is still open to the public.
-You can access the popular viewpoint over Lake Tummel with just a short walk from the car park.
+You can access the popular viewpoint over Loch Tummel with just a short walk from the car park.

 Some think that when Queen Victoria visited in 1866, she assumed it was named after her.
 Although we believe the view was named after Isabella, the first wife of Robert the Bruce, who lived more than 500 years earlier.